storopoli/Bayesian-Julia/index.md

-@def title = "Franklin Example"
+@def title = "Bayesian Statistics using Julia and Turing"
 @def tags = ["syntax", "code"]

-# How to use Franklin
+# Bayesian Statistics using Julia and Turing

 \tableofcontents <!-- you can use \toc as well -->